DesignAInf/DAU-software-tool/EMERGENT CONDUIT FEP -github-package/README.md

-# Emergent Conduit FEP
+# Emergent Conduit based on FEP

 ## Overview
-This repository contains the final **200-step** version of the simulation in which a designer does not start from a pre-given cable.
-Instead, the designer starts from a generative model over electron flow, infers dynamic role assignments for microstates, and uses **expected free energy (EFE)** to select interventions that shape an emergent **internal / boundary / external** partition.
-The result is a conduit-like blanket that reduces energy diffusion and eventually repays its own initial control cost.
+This repository contains a 200-step simulation.
+In it, a designer doesn't begin with a ready-made cable — instead, they build one from scratch using a principled process:

+-Start with a model of electron flow.
+Rather than assuming a fixed structure, the designer works from a probabilistic model of how electrons move through a material.
+-Dynamically assign roles to microstates.
+As the simulation runs, individual microstates (tiny regions of the material) are continuously classified as internal, boundary, or external — forming what's called a Markov blanket.
+-Choose interventions intelligently.
+The designer uses a quantity called expected free energy (EFE) to decide which interventions will most effectively guide the system toward a useful structure.
+EFE balances exploration (trying new things) with exploitation (reinforcing what works).
+-Watch a cable-like structure emerge.
+Over time, the boundary microstates self-organize into a conduit — a channel that concentrates and directs electron flow rather than letting energy scatter.

+The structure pays for itself.
+The energy cost of the initial interventions is eventually offset by the reduction in energy diffusion the emergent structure provides.

 This is connected to the book: Luca M. Possati, __Design for Entropy.
 Active Inference and Technology__ Cambridge, MA: MIT Press, 2026 https://mitpress.mit.edu/9780262056267/design-for-entropy/